Netgear Router Lights Meaning

 Power LED Light

-A steady white light from the power LED indicates that the router is ready to send data packets to all linked devices (wired and wireless).
+A steady white light signals that the router is operational and ready to transmit data packets to all wired and wireless connected devices.

 Internet LED Light